 The following table presents the Authority's estimates of Net Revenues for the five fiscal years ending June 30, 2015, in accordance with the provisions of the Trust Agreement, and the ratio of Net Revenues to Principal and Interest Requirements for Power Revenue Bonds.
 The figures for Revenues and Net Revenues in this table include the revenues attributable to the residential fuel and hotel subsidies (see footnotes 2 and 3), which the Authority does not collect because it is required by law to provide a credit for such amounts in its recipients' billing, and the electric consumption charges of the municipalities, which the Authority does not collect because it is applied as an offset against the CILT (see footnote 2).
 See Authority's Financial Condition - Subsidies and Contributions in Lieu of Taxes under INVESTMENT CONSIDERATIONS and Subsidies and Contributions in Lieu of Taxes under THE SYSTEM.
-The figures for Principal and Interest Requirements in this table for fiscal years 2011, 2012 and 2013 are reduced by the interest that was capitalized through the issuance of the Authority's Series XX Bonds, Series ZZ Bonds, Series CCC Bonds and Series DDD Bonds and the interest that is expected to be capitalized due to the issuance of the Bonds in the following preliminary amounts: approximately \$79.6 million due during fiscal year 2011, \$77.7 million due during fiscal year 2012, and \$35.7 million due during fiscal year 2013.
+The figures for Principal and Interest Requirements in this table for fiscal years 2010, 2011, 2012 and 2013 are reduced by the interest that was capitalized through the issuance of the Series XX Bonds, the Series ZZ Bonds, the Series CCC Bonds and the Bonds in the following amounts: approximately \$79.6 million due during fiscal year 2011, \$77.7 million due during fiscal year 2012, and \$35.7 million due during fiscal year 2013.